Facial Accident Care – Mandibular Fracture

 What is Otoplasty?

-The surgical treatment for pinna of the ear or outer ear for a congenital deformity or deformity caused after an accident refers Otoplasty.
+The surgical treatment for the pinna of the ear, or outer ear, for a congenital deformity or deformity caused by an accident, is referred to as Otoplasty.
 The aim of this cosmetic procedure can be to reshape the irregularity and/or to enhance the appearance of the ear.

 The best age for otoplasty is 5-6 years, which means before the complete growth of the ears.
 However, anyone after this age can also undergo Otoplasty treatment.
 Ear molding or splinting are nonsurgical treatments for children and the best age for this is the first 2-3 weeks of life.
-The recovery time and risk of treatment for non-surgical treatment is also considerably low.
+The recovery time and risk of treatment for non-surgical treatment are also considerably lower.

 pinna-outer-ear outer ear-pinna image